What Income Do You Need to Get Car Finance in NZ?

 In this guide, we break down how income affects car finance approval in NZ and what you can do to improve your chances.

-The reality is there is no fixed minimum income required in New Zealand.
-Instead, lenders look at whether you can comfortably afford the repayments based on your income and expenses.
+Quick answer: There is no fixed minimum income required for car finance in New Zealand.
+What matters is whether you can comfortably afford the repayments after covering your living expenses and existing commitments.

 Is There a Minimum Income for Car Finance in NZ?

-The key question lenders ask is simple: Can you afford this loan without financial stress?
+The key question is simple: Can you comfortably afford this loan?

 How Lenders Assess Your Income

-This is often called an affordability assessment.
-Two people earning the same income can get very different outcomes depending on their expenses.
+This is known as an affordability assessment.
+Two people earning the same income can receive very different outcomes depending on their expenses.

 Typical Income Expectations

-While there is no strict rule, here is a general guide to how income may affect approval:
+While there is no strict threshold, here is a general guide:

-• Lower income: Approval may still be possible, but loan amounts are usually smaller
+• Lower income: Approval possible, usually with smaller loan amounts

-• Average income: Most applicants fall into this range and can access standard finance options
+• Average income: Access to standard finance options

-• Higher income: Greater flexibility, larger loan amounts, and better terms
+• Higher income: Greater flexibility and better loan terms

 What Counts as Income?

-Income is not limited to full-time wages.
-Lenders in NZ may accept a range of income sources:
+Lenders in NZ accept a range of income sources, including:

 • Full-time or part-time employment